promi4s/ocelescope/docs/evaluation/plugin.md

 #### Add a visualization to the Resource

-Our `DFG` resource can already be used as both an input and an output, but right now it only stores data without any visual representation.
+Our `DFG` resource can already be used as both an input and an output, but currently it only stores data without any visual representation.

 To display it visually in the Ocelescope frontend, we can extend its `visualize` method.